Kumail Nanjiani explains how Bollywood influenced her body glow - ExBulletin

 Chloe Zhao directs Eternals from a screenplay she co-wrote with Patrick Burleigh, Kaz Firpo, and Ryan Firpo.
 The cast of the Marvel Studios project includes Gemma Chan as Sersi, Richard Madden as Ikaris, Kumail Nanjiani as Kingo, Lia McHugh as Sprite, Brian Tyree Henry as Phastos, Lauren Ridloff as Makkari, Barry Keoghan as Druig, Don Lee as Gilgamesh, Kit Harington as Dane Whitman, Salma Hayek as Ajak and Angelina Jolie as Thena.

 Eternals hits theaters on November 5, 2021.
-Stay tuned for all the latest news on the upcoming Marvel movie and be sure tosubscribeto the Heroic Hollywoods YouTube channel for more original video content.
+Stay tuned for all the latest news on the upcoming Marvel movie and be sure to subscribe to the Heroic Hollywood YouTube channel for more original video content.

 Source: GQ